-Securities registered pursuant to Section 12(b) of the Act:
+Securities registered pursuant to Section 12(b) of the Act: Trading

-Title of each class Trading Symbol(s) Name of each exchange on which registered Common Stock (par value \$.01 per share) EXP New York Stock Exchange M · · · / 5 Securities registered pursuant to Section 12(g) o of the Act: None Indicate by check mark if the registrant is a well-known season ed issuer, as defined in Rule 405 of the Secu rities Act.
-YES 🗵  NO 🗆 Indicate by check mark if the registrant is not required to file re ports pursuant to Section 13 or Section 15(d) of the Act.
-YES 🗆 NO 🗵 Indicate by check mark whether the registrant (1) has filed all r months (or for such shorter period that the registrant was required NO $\Box$ i(d) of the Securities Exchange Act of 1934 during the preceding 12 ject to such filing requirements for the past 90 days.
-YES $\boxtimes$ Indicate by check mark whether the Registrant has submitted e (§232.405 of this chapter) during the preceding 12 months (or Indicate by check mark whether the registrant is a large accele See definition of "large accelerated filer," "accelerated filer," "sn Large accelerated filer naller reporting company," and "emerging grow ated filer, a smaller reporting company or emerging growth company. wth company" in Rule 12b-2 of the Exchange Act. ated filer □ Non-accelerated filer Smaller reporting company Emerging growth company If an emerging growth company, indicate by check mark if the r accounting standards provided pursuant to Section 13(a) of the transition period for complying with any new or revised financial Indicate by check mark whether the registrant has filed a report reporting under Section 404(b) of the Sarbanes-Oxley Act (15 If securities are registered pursuant to Section 12(b) of the Act correction of an error to previously issued financial statements. statements of the registrant included in the filing reflect the Indicate by check mark whether any of those error corrections registrant's executive officers during the relevant recovery period alysis of incentive-based compensation received by any of the Indicate by check mark whether the registrant is a shell compa ny (as defined in Rule 12b-2 of the Act).
-YES The aggregate market value of the voting stock held by nonaffi second fiscal quarter) was approximately \$5.7 billion. liates of the Company at September 30, 2023 (the last business day of the registrant's most recently completed As of May 17, 2024, the number of outstanding shares of comm non stock was: Class Outstanding Shares

-Common Stock, \$.01 Par Value
+Title of eacl n class Symbol(s) Name of each exchange on which registered Common Stock (par val EXP New York Stock Exchange Securities registered pursuant to Section 12(g) of the Act: None Indicate by check mark if the regis strant is a well-known season ed issuer, as defined in Rule 405 of the Securities Act.
+YES ⊠ NO □ Indicate by check mark if the regis strant is not required to file re ports pursuant to Section 13 c or Section 15(d) of the Act.
+YES □ NO ☒ or for such shorter period that Section 13 or 15(d) of the Securities Exchange Act of 1934 of file such reports), and (2) has been subject to such filing , O . , , Data File required to be submitted pursuant to Rule 405 of er period that the Registrant was required to submit such r, a non-accelerated filer, a smaller reporting company or aller reporting company," and "emerging growth company" in Large accelerated filer ⊠ Accelerated filer □ Non-accelerated filer □ Sm naller reporting company □ Emerging growth company If an emerging growth company, i or revised financial accounting sta , 9 se the extended transition period for complying with any new e Act. $\ \square$ der Section 404(b) of the Sar agement's assessment of the effectiveness of its internal 262(b)) by the registered public accounting firm that If securities are registered pursua filing reflect the correction of an e ' ' • her the financial statements of the registrant included in the Indicate by check mark whether a received by any of the registrant's • d a recovery analysis of incentive-based compensation suant to §240.10D-1(b). □ Indicate by check mark whether the he registrant is a shell compa ny (as defined in Rule 12b-2 o of the Act).
+YES □ NO ⊠ The aggregate market value of th most recently completed second to ember 30, 2023 (the last business day of the registrant's As of May 17, 2024, the number of of outstanding shares of com non stock was: Class Outstanding Shares Common St ock, \$.01 Par Value 33,915,345